 There are several nightclubs in

 resorts and the beaches offer

 is relative peace.

-beach which is about 27km for the main hotel resorts,
+Sanyang beach, which is about 27km for the main hotel resorts,

 beaches and is relatively deserted during the week if you

 move away from the few beach bars located there.

-Banjul there is the National Museum, the July 22nd Arch, pop
+Banjul there is the National Museum, the July 22nd Arch.
+Pop

 over to Barra on the other side

 Some of the